 My camera gear

 - Nikon D750 -(I bought the body with a kit lens 24-120 mm because when I bought it, then the kit was just cheaper than the body alone.
-It’s a nice lens for travelling, but I still prefer bigger apeture.
+It’s a nice lens for traveling, but I still prefer bigger aperture.
 If you would like to buy this lens on its own, then I don’t recommend this lens.
 There are way better lenses).
-For food images, I don’t use the 24-120 mm at all (order from Amazon US/ UK).
+For food images, I don’t use the 24-120 mm at all.

 If you don’t have a camera, then just read some reviews and buy something that is good for your budget.
 I upgraded to D750 in August 2017.
 Compare to my old D90 it was a massive upgrade for me.

 - NIKKOR 50mm f/ 1.8G AF-S – This is quite a cheap lens if I compare it to other lenses.
 It might be cheap, but it’s very powerful for food images.
 I must say that when I started to shoot with this fixed lens my food photography went 100% better.
 The images were just sharper than before.
 It costs around 200-250 $ and is much better for food photography than some zoom lens which costs around 1000 $.
-Most of the time I use this lens for food images (order from Amazon US/ UK);
+Most of the time I use this lens for food images.

 - Studio light kit – Usually I use natural light.
 However, in winter time there is sometimes only about 4-5 hours of daylight in Estonia.
 There are days when the weather is just so cloudy that it is dark almost all the time.
 Firstly I just ordered some softboxes, but I realized that it still wasn’t enough and I end up ordering the whole kit.
 Also, to get some backgrounds for the images.
-However, I feel that I’m still in the learning process with the studio light (order from Amazon US/ UK);
+However, I feel that I’m still in the learning process with the studio light.

 - Adobe Creative Cloud – When you would like to improve your food photography, then you should never stop learning.
 If you already don’t know how to edit your images, then you just have to learn how to edit your images.
 Master Adobe Lightroom.
 I think it’s the best editing software you can have and I’m not going to hide that it’s my FAVORITE program.
 Many years ago I tried Picasa or other free software but now it’s only Lightroom!
 It seems to me that almost everybody is using Adobe Creative Cloud.
 I do need to pay monthly for this (about 12 euros per month) but in my opinion, it’s totally worth it.